MapleCCC/importall/README.md

     Note that `local()` should not be passed to `importall()`, as `locals()` is intended as readonly [per doc](https://docs.python.org/3.9/library/functions.html#locals).

-    The `importall()` function also provides several parameters for finer-grained configuration, making it more flexible and customizable than the wild-card-import approach.
+    The `importall()` function also provides several parameters for finer-grained configuration, making it more flexible and customizable than the wildcard import approach.

     More than likely, names imported from different standard libraries might collides.
 The name collision is resolvable by tuning the `prioritized` and `ignore` parameters.